dotpy/offtheshelf/README.md

 -----------
 `offtheshelf` defines two classes: `Database` and `Collection`.

-A `Database` class is basically a container for one or more `Collection`s.
+A `Database` object is basically a container for one or more `Collection`s.
 A `Collection` contains a list of documents (i.e. dictionaries), holding the actual data, and provides methods for inserting, updating, searching and removing items from documents.